Scout24/yum-repo-client/README.md

 ### Static configuration
 To set the default host and port used by the yum-repo-client, you need to edit (or create) the file `/etc/yum-repo-client.yaml`.
-This file should contain the following entries :
+This file may contain any of the following entries :
 `DEFAULT_HOST : localhost`
 `DEFAULT_PORT : 8000`